AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 Your users might leave the organization and you might need to remove them from Adobe Workfront.
 They should not remain active in the system because this would create confusion for other users when adding them to updates or assigning them work.
+When you deactivate a user, other users no longer see their name when they search for people in the system.

+Administrators can see inactive users in the Setup area.

+You can reactivate a user at any time.

 >[!IMPORTANT]
 >